aimms/how-to/Articles/533/533-how-to-retrieve-file-data-with-data-exchange.rst

 	1,
 	);

-We have made the JSON-file available :download:`here <download/simplemaps-worldcities-basic.json>` so we can use this URL to access the file directly.
+We have made the JSON-file available `here <https://how-to.aimms.com/_static/simplemaps-worldcities-basic.json>`__ so we can use this URL to access the file directly.
 The easiest implementation would therefore be to use the direct URL in the ``dex::ReadFromFile``:

 .. code-block:: aimms
     :linenos: